Linen History

 Part One

 After a long period man settled down, built himself cities, and tilled and cultivated the land.
-Amongst the products of the soil was flax, out of the: fibre of which linen was made.
+Amongst the products of the soil was flax, out of the: fiber of which linen was made.
 Linen is, therefore, the earliest vegetable fabric to be woven.

 Egyptian Linen 1st Dynasty